wotkad/rise/README.md

 - **NodeJS**: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
   - To run the project on your local machine, you need to install NodeJS version 14 or higher.
 From the link above, you can download the executable file for your operating system and install it.
 - **Yarn**: [https://yarnpkg.com](https://yarnpkg.com)
-  - To install packages for your project, you need to install the Yarn package manager.
+  - Required to install various modules in your project.
 - **Webpack**: [https://webpack.js.org](https://webpack.js.org)
   - Module builder to manage all site dependencies (requires version 5 or higher).

 #### 🛠 Preprocessors:

 - **PUG**: [https://pugjs.org](https://pugjs.org)
   - It's a templating engine and the fastest way to write HTML.
-Provides the ability to write mixins for a more modular approach to layout, use variables, loops, conditions, and more.
+Provides the ability to write mixins for a more modular approach to HTML, using variables, loops, conditions, and more.
 - **SCSS**: [https://sass-scss.ru](https://sass-scss.ru)
-  - This is a CSS preprocessor that is used to write styles, allows you to use variables, imports, mixins and inheritance.
+  - This is a CSS preprocessor that is used for writing styles and greatly improves the readability and speed of writing code, and also allows you to use variables, imports, mixins and inheritance.

 #### 🎨 CSS